tarikulnayem94/Test-Case-and-Bug-Reports/README.md

 # Test-Case-Bug-Reports

+🧪 About the Project
+This project focuses on writing and executing test cases for the futurenation web application.
+The goal is to ensure these features function correctly and reliably under different conditions.

+✅ Pre-requisites
+Microsoft Excel (used for documenting test cases and bug reports)

+🧾 What is a Test Case?
-Test Cases: A test case is a defined set of actions and conditions to verify a specific application function or feature.
-If a test case fails, it may indicate a software defect that can be identified, documented, and prioritized for resolution.
+A test case is a documented set of actions, inputs, and expected results designed to verify a particular feature or functionality of a software application.
+If a test case fails, it often indicates a defect that needs investigation and resolution.

+🐞 What is a Bug Report?
+A bug report provides detailed information about defects or issues found during testing.
+It includes steps to reproduce the bug, expected vs actual results, and relevant screenshots or logs.
+This helps developers identify and resolve issues more efficiently.

+💡 Why Test Cases Matter
+Ensure all features meet functional requirements

+Validate system behavior under different scenarios

+Improve software quality and reliability

+Help uncover hidden defects early in the development cycle

+🔧 Why Bug Reporting is Important
+Keeps the development team informed of defects

+Enhances communication between testers and developers

+Ensures faster resolution and improved user experience

+Maintains software integrity and stability

 ![image](https://github.com/user-attachments/assets/0007afb4-42cb-4ef1-8ce6-82e3cc41c069)

 https://docs.google.com/spreadsheets/d/1YSM2WyusImuDmwXczX7rvAVrstPzxq8XI4-5iHgH_6s/edit?usp=sharing

-Bug Reports: A bug report is a documented record of an issue or flaw in a software application that causes it to behave unexpectedly or incorrectly.
-It is a communication bridge between testers, developers, and stakeholders to ensure product quality.